Roasted Eggplant and Sautéed Swiss Chard Lasagna

 Use this recipes as a guide.
 I have made countless variations of this same formula: tomato sauce + mozzarella+ parm + cooked vegetables + no-boil noodles.

-This version calls for roasted eggplant and sautéed greens, but you can really add any cooked vegetables you like: roasted red peppers, sautéed mushrooms, roasted butternut squash, sautéed beet greens, roasted cauliflower, etc.
+You really can add any cooked vegetables you like: roasted red peppers, sautéed mushrooms, roasted butternut squash, sautéed beet greens, roasted cauliflower, etc.

 I like the Barilla no-boil noodles.
 The box is 9 oz, but I don’t use all 15 sheets — you need 12 here.
 Save the remaining 3 sheets in a ziplock bag.